This section describes how you interact through Cloud Dataprep by TRIFACTA® INC. with your BigQuery tables.

 Before You Begin Using BigQuery

 - Your BigQuery administrator must enable BigQuery for your Cloud Dataprep by TRIFACTA project.

 - Your BigQuery administrator should provide datasets or locations and access for storing datasets within BigQuery.

 - Users should know where shared data is located and where personal data can be saved without interfering with or confusing other users.

-NOTE: Cloud Dataprep does not modify source data in BigQuery.
+NOTE: Cloud Dataprep by TRIFACTA does not modify source data in BigQuery.
 Datasets sourced from BigQuery are read without modification from their source locations.

 For more information on how data types are converted to and from BigQuery sources, see BigQuery Data Type Conversions.